Coining The Phrase “GIG”

 Ms. Kermode said in 2016, that 90% of people asked were choosing self-employment for flexibility and lifestyle.

-The creative class of writers/ designers/ and artists are typically attracted to the digital economy because the talent pool is now global and they can easily enjoy the entrepreneurial paradigm.
+The creative class of writers/ designers/ and artists is typically attracted to the digital economy because the talent pool is now global and they can easily enjoy the entrepreneurial paradigm.

 When you balance money with lifestyle are gig workers better off than traditional careers?

 Freelancing As A Lifestyle